dkarter/blog/_posts/2018-05-09-node-10-broke-everything.markdown

 date: "2018-05-09 19:04:10 -0500"
 ---

-## What happened
+## What Happened
-TL;DR homebrew updated my node version to 10.0.0 which broke things particularly with global packages installed through Yarn.
+> TL;DR homebrew updated my node version to 10.0.0 which broke things
+> particularly with global packages installed through Yarn.

 Recently I noticed a bunch of plugins in Vim that rely on npm packages started displaying weird error messages.
 (Specifically `Galooshi/vim-import-js`) I also